Wikikiki.com 20240919 180433 00001

 A similar mechanism was used in the walkie-talkie blasts that took place the next day, although fewer details have been confirmed about the exact method in that case.

-The explosion occurred when a message, disguised as a legitimate communication from Hezbollah’s leadership, was sent to all the compromised pagers at 3:30 pm local time on Tuesday.
+As of the latest Lebanon news, the explosion occurred when a message, disguised as a legitimate communication from Hezbollah’s leadership, was sent to all the compromised pagers at 3:30 pm local time on Tuesday.

-According to Lebanon explosion news, Hezbollah has accused Israel of being behind these attacks.
+According to Lebanon news, Hezbollah has accused Israel of being behind these attacks.
 Israel has not officially commented, but sources suggest that Israeli intelligence may have infiltrated Hezbollah’s communication network.

 Hezbollah, which has been in conflict with Israel in southern Lebanon has maintained that it is acting in support of Hamas amidst the Israel-Hamas conflict.